 The newer lap-shoulder belts, or three-point belts, have proven to be much more effective in preventing injuries.
-Unfortunately, those belts were not required for years as standard equipment in many cars, most notably in the rear center seating section – and still aren’t mandated for all cars until 2007 models.

 In one case, the firm negotiated a settlement with General Motors for a young man who was left paralyzed from the waist down after he was injured by a lap belt in a head-on collision.
 Two other passengers in the Chevrolet Cavalier, including one also in the rear seat who was not wearing a seat belt, were not seriously hurt.
 (See The Miller Case.)

-Lap belts were long thought to be hazardous, but the first highly publicized definitive proof came in a 1986 report by the National Transportation Safety Board, an independent federal agency that had initially sought to investigate the effectiveness of seat belts in general but soon focused it’s attention on lap belts.
+Lap belts were long thought to be hazardous, but the first highly publicized definitive proof came in a 1986 report by the National Transportation Safety Board, an independent federal agency that had initially sought to investigate the effectiveness of seat belts in general but soon focused its attention on lap belts.